 Wait, what about Metal, Wood, Air, Vata, Pitta...?

 Every culture has had medicine and elemental theory.
 They might differ in detail but those two things are constant.
 Metal and Wood are from Chinese theory, which I believe uses Five Elements.
 A few systems might use air, but not Thai or other systems deriving from Buddhist theory.
 Vata and Pitta... well, that's a whole other conversation, but in the context most people think, it's from Ayurveda.
 (When people think of "doshas" that word does not actually mean someone's constitution.
 It means "offense" so in the context of medicine, it refers to the imbalance.
 It's often what we notice most strongly, however, so maybe this is how we got to thinking this was our solid constitution.)
 Anyway, there is no one way to look at the world or to look at medicine.
 It's good to see things in this way so we don't get too dogmatic about any one view.
 Each system has its strengths and weaknesses.
 We don't have to pick one that is The Best or The Right One.
-We simply can see them all as valuable tools created to help restore and retain vitality.
+This way we can accept them all as good tools, which all deserve to be remembered in their own context in their own right so as not to dilute and misinterpret them.

 And that, though a long read on a website, is the very short, very abridged story of the Six Elements.